What are the benefits of having plants in the office?

 A strategically positioned office plant can be used to hide a bundle of unattractive cabling or fill the space in a weird alcove or a bookcase that’s conspicuously empty.

 Plants dotted around an open office will help to dampen sound too, making it easier for your employees to concentrate and to ignore the distractions of office conversations and ringing telephones.
+This handy feature is especially useful for open plan offices, which are quickly becoming the norm in the workplace.

 Download our free guide today.